Music of El Salvador: Alternative music

 El Salvador has prominent heavy metal, reggae, ska, dubstep, punk and electronic dance scenes due to its prolific local bands and venues; and the recent increase in local concerts by international bands that include San Salvador as a frequent destination in their international tours.
 Anastasio y los del Monte was widely lauded for bringing reggae to El Salvador.

 Art music

 The main composer of the 19th century was José Escolástico Andrino (born in Guatemala).
 Wenceslao García was the first native composer.
 Important military bands composers and arrangers include Jesús Alas, Alejandro Muñoz and Domingo Santos.
-María de Baratta was the main ethnomusicologist and composer in the 20th century.
+María de Baratta was an important ethnomusicologist and composer in the 20th century.